All Guides About Start Here

 Only offer monthly at launch

-Discount annual by only 5–10%
+Discount yearly by only 5–10%

-Hide annual behind a "Contact us"
+Hide yearly behind a "Contact us"

 Make monthly the default